beretta1220/SAIL/README.md

 ## Description

-Our custom SAIL module is a UAS-style payload that will be deployed upon receiving radio commands, then autonomously land under acceptable parameter and log survivability metrics and flight data.
+Our custom SAIL module is a UAS-style payload that will be deployed upon receiving radio commands, then autonomously land under acceptable parameters and log flight data.
 The final electronics package shall be a custom 2x2 in Printed Circuit Board (PCB) that will be mounted on the SAIL payload.

 ## Getting Started

-# Hardware
+### Hardware
 - Teensy 4.0 Microcontroller
 - BNO055 IMU
 - BMP390 Pressure Sensor